knupel/ROMANESCO-Processing/README.md

 ##Romanesco Unu 1.1.1.28
-Romanesco is a Generative Live Art Application, but can be your object manager to test your sketch in a P3D world.
+Romanesco is a Generative Live Art Application.
-Those sketches are the progress work.
+Those sketches are the progress work, write for Processing 3.

 To download the last built version [app 1.1.0.27](http://romanescoproject.wordpress.com/download/)

 ##Architecture Sketches